Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 1. Analyse your client base to work out who is likely to be in scope of MTD, and from when.

-2. Think about what support your clients will need from you as agent, and start discussions with them.
+2. Think about what support your clients need from you as agent, and discuss the options with them.

-6. When taking on new clients, consider whether they will be affected by MTD.
+5. When taking on new clients, consider whether or when they will be affected by MTD.
 Discuss their record-keeping and what support they will need from you, and think about fee implications.

 <back to top>